-Rock only use the best leather he can purchase, he gets most if not all his leather from Hermann Oak Leather in St-Louis Mo, USA.
-It is the best by far, it is more expensive but the qualities are second to none.
-Of course only Veg tan leather.
+Rock only use the best leather he can purchase, he gets most if not all his leather from Acadia Leather.
+A Tasman Industries Company located in Hartland, ME USA It is the best by far, the qualities is second to none.

 At Rock Leather works, he believe that a strong stiches begin with a strong threads, that why he only use wax or natural thread.
 He apply beeswax to all his threads before sewing due the fact that beeswax is an excellent natural sealer, it make the thread stronger, it keep the thread in place so as he use the awl on leather the wax seal the gap between the leather and the thread.
 He uses approximately 1 pound of all natural, bright yellow, filtered Canadian beeswax a years for his projects.
 Why, You may asked,? well because, it does work and the smell is just “so sweet?

 Rock uses the glue to hold in place the leather before stitching on most of his projects.
 For the pass eight years he uses CatPaw or Barge glue only.
 He used to use Pliobond glue and while it can probably hang a small Chevy block off if it once it's cured, you can't be in the same room with the item for more than a few minutes before you start seeing tiny turkey's with straw hats and midget monkeys coming through the keyholes.
 The fume just doesn’t seem to ever go away.
 He quickly learns this one, so no more Pliobond glue in his shop.

 Exotic Leather Knife Sheath

 Whether you opt for a stitched top or inlays, your knife sheaths will be a unique piece of functional art.
 Add a touch of the exotic to your sheath with the earthy brown shades of a Texas rattlesnake or, even better, a piece of anaconda snake.